-Play a critical role in securing our nation in the areas of counterterrorism, border security, immigration, and preparedness, response and recovery by becoming a leader in Homeland Security’s Senior Executive Service (SES) civilian workforce.
+Play a critical role in securing our nation in the areas of counterterrorism, border security, immigration, and preparedness, response and recovery by becoming a leader in Homeland Security’s Senior Executive Service civilian workforce.

 About the Senior Executive Service

-The Senior Executive Service was established by the Civil Service Reform Act and went into effect on July 13, 1979.
-The SES is comprised of the men and women charged with leading the continuing transformation of our government.
+The Senior Executive Service (SES) was established by the Civil Service Reform Act and went into effect on July 13, 1979.
+The Senior Executive Service is comprised of the men and women charged with leading the continuing transformation of our government.
 This dedicated corps of executives shares a commitment to public service and a set of democratic values grounded in the fundamental ideals of the Constitution.
 As the leaders of our federal civilian workforce, senior executives strive each day to create a more citizen-centered, result-oriented federal government.

 Senior Executive Service Candidate Development Program